moonwatcher/somatic/doc/rimport.md

 ##Import Data to R##

-somatic has a sub command that will export one or more survey objects to a compressed R file.
+After samples have been populated and survey objects where calculated somatic can export one or more survey objects to a compressed R file. for instance

-for instance

 ```
-somatic survey-R spffo33 spfmz33 spfpreb33
+somatic survey-r spffo33 spfmz33 spfpreb33
 ```

 To load the data into an R session simply type: